Charles Rangel: Legal

 After finishing law school Rangel passed the state bar exam and was hired by Weaver, Evans & Wingate, a prominent black law firm.
-Rangel made little money in private practice, but did build a positive reputation for providing legal assistance to black civil rights activists.
+Rangel made little money in private practice, but did build a positive reputation for providing legal assistance to Black civil rights activists.
 In 1961, Rangel was appointed Assistant U.S. Attorney in the Southern District of New York by U.S. Attorney General Robert F. Kennedy and worked under U.S. Attorney Robert M. Morgenthau.
 He stayed in the position for a year.

-Next Rangel was legal counsel to the New York Housing and Redevelopment Board, associate counsel to the Speaker of the New York State Assembly, a law clerk to pioneering Judge James L. Watson, and general counsel to the National Advisory Commission on Selective Service (1966), a presidential commission created to revise draft laws.
+Next Rangel was legal counsel to the New York Housing and Redevelopment Board; associate counsel to the Speaker of the New York State Assembly; a law clerk to pioneering Judge James L. Watson; and general counsel to the National Advisory Commission on Selective Service (1966), a presidential commission created to revise draft laws.
 His interest in politics grew.

 Rangel met Alma Carter, a social worker, in the mid-late-1950s while on the dance floor of the Savoy Ballroom in Harlem.
 They married on July 26, 1964.
-They have two children, Steven and Alicia, and three grandsons.
+They had two children, Steven and Alicia, and three grandsons.